liviumocanup/GiTFit-back-end/README.md

 13. For checking if project works you can do a get request in postman using: http://localhost:8080/clients/save

+14. For checking swagger documentation you need to go : http://localhost:8080/swagger-ui/index.html#/

 ### It should work now, and will be on while the command line is open.